mainmatter/mainmatter.com/blog/_posts/2018-07-03-building-a-pwa-with -glimmer-js.md

 #### Glimmer.js

 Glimmer.js is a thin component library built on top of Ember.js's rendering engine, the Glimmer VM.
-It is optimized for small file size and maximum runtime performance and thus a great fit for situations where a full-featured framework like Ember.js is not needed and too heavy weight.
+It is optimized for small file size and maximum runtime performance and thus a great fit for situations where a full-featured framework like Ember.js is not needed and too heavyweight.

 Glimmer.js provides functionality for defining, composing and rendering components and keeps the DOM in sync with the component tree's internal state.
 It uses Ember CLI, the battle-tested command-line interface tool (CLI) from the Ember project, to help create and manage applications.
 Glimmer.js is written in TypeScript and so are applications built with it.